 One significant trend is the increasing incidence of HFMD caused by Coxsackievirus A6 (CV-A6).
 Unlike the more common Coxsackievirus A16, CV-A6 infection is often associated with more severe symptoms, including a more widespread rash and the development of large blisters.
 In some cases, CV-A6 infection can also lead to nail shedding (onychomadesis) several weeks or months after the initial illness.

 Researchers are also exploring antiviral medications that could potentially reduce the severity and duration of HFMD.
 Currently, there are no specific antiviral drugs approved for the treatment of HFMD, and management primarily focuses on relieving symptoms.
-However, studies are underway to evaluate the effectiveness of various antiviral agents against enteroviruses.
+Even so, studies are underway to evaluate the effectiveness of various antiviral agents against enteroviruses.

 Tips and Expert Advice for Managing HFMD